joeitu/doc/pages/02.administer/10.install/10.finding_the_local_ip/finding_the_local_ip.md

 If the `arp-scan` command displays a confusing number of devices, you can check which ones are open to SSH with `nmap -p 22 192.168.1.0/24` to sort them out (adapt the IP range to your local network)
 [/ui-tab]
-[ui-tab title="With a direct access on the server"] Plug a screen on your server, log in and type `hostname --all-ip-address`.
+[ui-tab title="With a direct access on the server"] Plug a screen on your server, log in and type `hostname --all-ip-addresses`.

 The default credentials (before post-installation!) to log in are:
 - login: root